The Honorable Gary F. Traynor

-Former Delaware Journal of Corporate Law External Managing Editor, Brandon Harper, gives us some insight into his experience during law school and his career today.
+Former Delaware Journal of Corporate Law Staff Editor, The Honorable Gary F. Traynor, gives us some insight into his experience during law school and his career today.

-(7) What are some lessons you’ve learned during your professional career that will be valuable to current Journal members and recent graduates?
+- What are some lessons that you have learned during your professional career that will be valuable to current Journal members and recent Journal alumni?

 You cannot attend to details too carefully.
 Edit written work product relentlessly.